apache/ratis/BUILDING.md

 # Thirdparty

-All bundled thirdparty dependencies are centralized in the *ratis-thirdparty* module and the *ratis-thirdparty-hadoop* module.
+All bundled thirdparty dependencies are centralized in the *ratis-thirdparty* module and the *ratis-thirdparty-misc* module.
 These modules are located in a separated repository but not attached to the core Apache Ratis repository as they only need to change when one of these dependencies are changed.
-All dependencies included in ratis-thirdparty/ratis-thirdparty-hadoop must be relocated to a different package to ensure no downstream classpath pollution.
+All dependencies included in ratis-thirdparty/ratis-thirdparty-misc must be relocated to a different package to ensure no downstream classpath pollution.

 Ratis developers should rely on these relocated thirdparty classes.